 Dan Sweeney, has kindly allowed me to share his video which highlights just how much sugar some children eat or drink.
 And this isn’t even an extreme case.
-Most parents are unaware how much sugar are in everyday cereals, spreads and drinks.
-Even those ‘healthy’ ones that claim to be refined sugar free (just another marketing term for “contains all other sugars, just not table sugar”), organic or free range.
+Most parents are unaware how much sugar is in every day cereals, spreads and drinks.
+Even those ‘healthy’ ones that claim to be refined sugar-free (just another marketing term for “contains all other sugars, just not table sugar”), organic or free range.

 This is an infographic I created some time ago which demonstrates where sugar is hiding in your daily ‘healthy’ meals.

 I know I may be repeating myself but seriously get into the habit of reading the BACK of labels (nutrition and ingredients) rather than the FRONT (advertising fluff and wonder).Does your house look like this each morning?
 Watch the incredible clip to find out.

 And if you don’t know all the names that sugar has, take a look at this post too.
 Sugar was once just called sugar, but now goes by many aliases’ so it can lurk in products so they go flying off the shelves.
 You may be overdosing your kids on sugar without realising it.
 A few simple changes can make all the difference.

 Want to go sugar-free but don’t know how to start?
 Take a look at this page and this page to help you on your sugar-free journey.
 See the amazing changes people have found in their health by giving up processed food and sugars.
 And if you have diabetes or pre-diabetes, read this page.